pravesa/lsdir/README.md

 **default : `false`**</br>

 By default, lsdirp method returns paths relative to the root.
-For absolute path, set this option to true.
+For absolute path, set this option to `true`.

+##### Example

 ```ts
 // cwd -> project-1